Pressure Sore Compensation Claims

 Claims for pressure sore negligence include:

-- Hospital or care staff failing to check bed or chair-bound patients on a regular basis
+• Hospital or care staff failing to check bed-bound or chair-bound patients on a regular basis

 For all of the above, the person who is affected must have had a deterioration in their condition or suffered a pressure sore due to the failures in their medical care.

 Painful and long-term complications can happen when pressure sores are neglected.
-They can affect anyone of any age, and our solicitors have advised many families on claiming for pressure sore negligence.
+They can affect anyone of any age, and our solicitors have advised many families on making a pressure sore claim.

 Get in touch with our pressure sore claims solicitors